zivc/cv/cv.md

 As a Senior Consultant at Excelian, I worked with Angular 5 and React, with Typescript in an 'enterprise' environment.
 I was outsourced to companies such as Nordea and IHS Markit for various projects to offer expertise when the clients either lacked the capacity entirely or needed the additional resource.

-*Tech stack: TypeScript, Angular2, Angular5, RxJS, React, MobX, some Redux, d3,  Bootstrap 4, SASS*
+*Tech stack: TypeScript, Angular2, Angular5, RxJS, React, MobX, some Redux, d3,  Bootstrap 4, SASS, Jest, SinonJS*

 -----